lukejones/designchallenge/README.md

 * The site will always have a secure connection (HTTPS) to ensure that any data transferred is encrypted.

 We are not experts in writing privacy policies, so if you see any flaws in this please let us know.
 It is not our desire to have difficult to read language anywhere in this experience.

-The full privacy policy can be viewed on [DesignChallenge.xyz](https://designchallenge.xyz).